ejplatform/ej-server/docs/deploy.rst

 setting the values of the `Environment Variables`_ you need to modify.
 In the long run, it is probably best to use a private repository to save those files with version control.
-Bear in mind that many of the configuration variables are secrets that cannot be seen in a public location.
+Bear in mind that many of the configuration variables are secrets that cannot be seen e3in a public location.

 Now rebuild the deployment images using the command::